twooldridge/workshop/results.md

 Let's take a look:

 ```
-CHROM  POS  ?
-AF  QUAL  ReadPosRankSum  FS  SOR  MQ  MQRankSum
+CHROM  POS  ID  AF  QUAL  ReadPosRankSum  FS  SOR  MQ  MQRankSum
 JAJLRC010000027.1	26	.
 0.536	410.83	0.967	0	2.833	52.24	-0.431
 JAJLRC010000027.1	77	.
 0.067	62.42	.
 0	2.303	60	.
 JAJLRC010000027.1	153	.
 0.071	51.31	.
 0	0.693	49.82	.
 JAJLRC010000027.1	168	.
 0.094	72.08	-0.674	0	0.223	54	-0.674
 JAJLRC010000027.1	211	.
 0.233	462.71	0.967	3.256	0.61	53.88	0
 ```
-By default, snpArcher removes SNPs with ReadPosRankSum < -8.0, FS > 60, SOR > 3, MQ < 40, and MQRankSum < -12.5.
+By default, snpArcher removes SNPs with QUAL < 30, ReadPosRankSum < -8.0, FS > 60, SOR > 3, MQ < 40, and MQRankSum < -12.5.
 A couple of these rules change for indels.

 It can be interesting to explore the distributions of some of these metrics, and get a sense of overall data quality.
 Let's load this in R and visualize: